 The UNESCO Chair on Media Freedom, Journalism Safety and the Issue of Impunity, held by Professor Jackie Harrison, joined UNESCO, the University of Nambia and OsloMet in the organising committee of the 6th Academic Conference on the Safety of Journalists held during the 2021 World Press Freedom Day celebrations.

-During the Academic Conference the UNESCO Chair and Centre for Freedom of the Media (CFOM) colleagues Dr Diana Maynard and Dr Sara Torsner will present research on a human rights-based approach to monitoring attacks on journalists in line with Sustainable Development Goal (SDG) 16.10.1.
-CFOM colleagues Dr Julie Posetti, Dr Diana Maynard and Professor Kalina Bontcheva will also present research on using Natural Language Processing to analyse social media attacks targeting Philippines Journalist Maria Ressa.
+During the Academic Conference the UNESCO Chair and Centre for Freedom of the Media (CFOM) colleagues Dr Diana Maynard and Dr Sara Torsner presented research on a human rights-based approach to monitoring attacks on journalists in line with Sustainable Development Goal (SDG) 16.10.1.
+CFOM colleagues Dr Julie Posetti, Dr Diana Maynard and Professor Kalina Bontcheva also presented research on using Natural Language Processing to analyse social media attacks targeting Philippines Journalist Maria Ressa.

-During the World Press Freedom Day celebrations the UNESCO Chair and is also participating in the launch of the new UNESCO report “The Chilling: Global trends in online violence against women journalists” authored by Julie Posetti, Nabeelah Shabbir, Diana Maynard, Kalina Bontcheva and Nermine Aboulez.
+During the World Press Freedom Day celebrations the UNESCO Chair also participated in the launch of the new UNESCO report “The Chilling: Global trends in online violence against women journalists” authored by Julie Posetti, Nabeelah Shabbir, Diana Maynard, Kalina Bontcheva and Nermine Aboulez.